-The Board has applied the foregoing standards and considerations to each current member of the Board and to such Board members' immediate family members, and has affirmatively determined that the following nine of the eleven current directors have no material relationship with us other than service as a director, and are therefore independent: Samuel P. Bell, III; Hugh M. Brown; Bradley Currey, Jr.; Theodore J. Hoepner; Toni Jennings; Timothy R.M.
+The Board has considered the independence in light of NYSE standards applied to each current member of the Board and to such Board members' immediate family members, and has affirmatively determined that the following nine of the eleven current directors have no material relationship with us other than service as a director, and are therefore independent: Samuel P. Bell, III; Hugh M. Brown; Bradley Currey, Jr.; Theodore J. Hoepner; Toni Jennings; Timothy R.M.
 Main; John R. Riedman; Wendell S. Reilly; and Chilton D. Varner.
-In each case, the Board also considered the fact that from time to time, in the ordinary course of business and on usual commercial terms, we and our subsidiaries may provide services in our capacities as insurance intermediaries to various directors of the Company, and to entities in which various directors of the Company have direct or indirect interests.
+In each case, the Board considered the fact that from time to time, in the ordinary course of business and on usual commercial terms, we and our subsidiaries may provide services in our capacities as insurance intermediaries to various directors of the Company, and to entities in which various directors of the Company have direct or indirect interests.
+In the case of Mr. Bell, the Board considered the engagement of the law firm in which he is a partner by a subsidiary of the Company in early 2011, and the payment of a fee of approximately \$15,000 by such subsidiary for services rendered in connection with that engagement, which is less than the greater of \$1 million or two percent (2%) of the annual revenues of the firm.
+The Board concluded that this engagement, on which Mr. Bell did not work, and of which Mr. Bell was not aware until after the arrangement was entered into, was not material.
 Additionally, in the case of Messrs.
-Currey and Hoepner, the Board considered an investment made by these two directors in the stock of a bank holding company in which Messrs.
-Hyatt Brown and Powell Brown also invested, in which the Company intends to maintain a checking account and for which a subsidiary of the Company provides insurance services and concluded that the investment, which in the aggregate comprised less than five percent of the outstanding stock of the company, was not material.
-In the case of Mr. Main, who is employed by J.P.
-Morgan, the Board considered a contract that was in effect between J.P.
-Morgan Securities, Inc. (now known as J.P.
-Morgan Securities LLC ("J.P.
-Morgan"), and the Company pursuant to which J.P.
-Morgan was engaged by the Company to act as its financial advisor in connection with a potential acquisition that ultimately did not occur.
-The contract was in effect at the time that Mr. Main joined the Board in October 2010, and expired thereafter without the payment of any consideration to J.P.
-Morgan by the Company.
-In the case of Mr. Riedman, the Board considered the lease arrangement described in "Certain Relationship
+Currey and Hoepner, the Board considered the fact that these two directors are investors in a bank holding company in which Messrs.
+Hyatt Brown and Powell Brown also are investors, in which the Company maintains a checking account that is non-interest-bearing, and therefore fully insured by the FDIC in which a balance of approximately \$3 million was maintained by the Company in 2011 and for which a subsidiary of the Company provides insurance services and concluded that the investment, which in the aggregate comprised less than five percent of the outstanding stock of the bank holding company, was not material.
+In the case of Mr. Riedman, the lease described in "Certain Relationships and Related Transactions" was considered, together with the fact that the rent paid in 2011 pursuant to that lease to a company in which Mr. Riedman is a principal was less than the greater of \$1 million or two percent (2%) of the annual revenues of that entity, and it was concluded that this arrangement was not material.